mbari-org/mbari_wec_template_py/README.md

 - the empty file resource/mbari_wec_template_py
 - the python package `mbari_wec_template_py` containing `controller.py`

-Modify `setup.py` as desired and add any rosdep dependencies in `package.xml`.
+Modify `setup.py` as desired and add any dependencies in `package.xml`.

 ## Implement Controller
 Assuming you have followed the above and renamed the python package `mbari_wec_template_py` to your package name,